homer0/jimpex/documents/services.md

 ## Error

-A very simple subclass the `Error` to inject extra information on the errors so they can customize the error handler responses.
+A very simple subclass of `Error` to inject extra information on the errors so they can customize the error handler responses.

 Something important to remember is that the `appError` service doesn't return an instance of the service but the class so you can construct an error.